• NewJerseyAlmanac.com: Gateway to New Jersey Information

 On October 10 of 1918

-During the spread of influenza during the Pandemic of 1918, Newark officials order all schools and businesses to shut, leading to a period when "departments stores were deserted, meetings of fraternal and benevolent organizations were cancelled, and social gatherings were postponed," according to a 1969 article in the Bulletin of the History of Medicine.
+During the spread of influenza in the Pandemic of 1918, which had seen its first New Jersey death at Camp Dix in the prior month, Newark officials order all schools and businesses to shut, leading to a period when "departments stores were deserted, meetings of fraternal and benevolent organizations were cancelled, and social gatherings were postponed," according to a 1969 article in the Bulletin of the History of Medicine.
+In Hackensack, the mayor also ordered the closing of "all churches, theatres, moving picture houses, dance halls, pool rooms, lodge rooms, saloons, soda fountains and other places."
+In South River in Middlesex County, some 400 unmarked graves were determined in 2018 to be of those who died during the Pandemic.

 On October 10 of 1976